-- If you’ve seen a Stone Moroko or other invasive species in the wild, please contact the toll free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.
+- If you’ve seen a Stone Moroko or another invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.

-OFAH/OMNRF Invading Species Awareness Program.
-(2016).
+OFAH/ONDMNRF Invading Species Awareness Program.
+(2021).
 Stone Moroko.
 Retrieved from: www.invadingspecies.com.